Trip Advisor Excellency

 Activity: worshiping Oxen

-Cowdungrepresents the mountain and is worship.
-The nights are decorating with different colors of lights.
-During the night period, the Boys mostly sang Deusi songs, and tells the story of the festival, with one person in the group narrating and the rest as the chorus.
-They get some money, fruits, and Selroti from the house owners.
+Cowdung represents the mountain and is worshiped.
+The nights are decorated with different-colored lights.
+During the night, the Boys mostly sang Deusi songs and told the story of the festival, with one person in the group narrating and the rest as the chorus.
+They got some money, fruits, and Selroti from the house owners.

-However, in these current days, many social workers, politicians, along with a group of young people, visit local homes and sing these songs.
-The fund they receive by playing deusi is collecting for welfare and social activities.
+However, nowadays, many social workers, politicians, and young people visit local homes and sing these songs.
+The funds they receive from playing deuce are collected for welfare and social activities.

 Interested to Travel in Nepal?
 Make Free Inquiry !